Visiting the Provo Pioneer Village is free! Donations are always welcome.

 We are located on the west side of North Park in Provo (500 North 500 West).
 We are the the gated collection of old buildings to the north of the DUP Pioneer Museum and parking lot and directly west of the water slides.
 About twenty parking spots are available in the parking lot between the Pioneer Village and the Pioneer Museum.
 Street parking along most of 500 West is possible; please pay attention to signs.
 Plenty of parking is located east of North Park at the Provo Recreation Center (320 W 500 N), a two-minute walk from the Pioneer Village.

-UTA bus route 850 stops in front of the village, providing access to both the Lehi and Provo Frontrunner (light rail) stations.
+UTA bus route 850 stops in front of the village, providing direct access to the Frontrunner (light rail) stations in Provo and Lehi.

 The parking lot at 500 W 550 N between the DUP Pioneer Museum and Pioneer Village provides several handicap parking spots.
 There is a sidewalk between the parking lot and the gates of the Pioneer Village.